burgi/shirt-inventory-python/README.md

 The application uses a file-based database to store items.
 The database is a JSON file that contains a mapping of IDs to shirt objects.

+## Before you start
+In the terminal, execute the next command: source setup_venv.sh

 ## Steps to Complete the Task
 1. Start by reviewing the handlers to understand their functionality and implementation.
 2. Learn how the database works and how to interact with it.